arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

-The command `cat` is very powerful three-part function that allows a reader to view, combine, or create a new version of a file.
+The command `cat` is very powerful function that allows a reader to view, combine, or create a new version of a file.
 In fact `cat` is a shortening of the word "con**cat**enate."

+You can learn more about this command's many uses in the [manual entry for `cat`](https://man.openbsd.org/cat.1).

 </div>

 Many text files, however, are too big to usefully examine using the `cat` command, either because the lines are too long, or because there are too many lines.
 Some examples include:

 - files containing a genetic sequence, which will likely have the entire sequence, hundreds or thousands of characters long, stored as a single line.
 - files containing many data observations, which will likely record each observation on a new line.
-Actigraphy data collected by wearable monitors might record an observation once a minute so data from a single 24 hour period would be stored in a file 1440 lines long.
+Actigraphy data collected by wearable monitors might record an observation once a minute, so data from a single 24-hour period would be stored in a file 1440 lines long.

 One way to usefully look at such files is with `less`.